TyrfingMjolnir/dotfiles_old/PurchaseRequirement.md

 #### Hardware
 * Das Keyboard BADASS 4
 * Most computers by Apple have way more metal than plastic in the chassis, the same goes for Talos™ II by Raptor
+* For tarp choose old fashion, rather than new lightweight( next year micro plastic )

 #### Catering
 * Alufoil over plastic when catering.